 “Anavasis means ascent, which symbolises my father’s journey to his last earthly home,” she explained.
 “The project will demonstrate the performance and sculptural processes that were followed to arrive at the design.

 “It poses two fundamental questions for us: where does form come from, and how would architecture look if it was performed rather than drawn on paper?
 It’s a challenging project and it takes a long time to finish each phase, but maybe that is a good thing!”

 Kyveli’s interest in performance in design has continued to develop since graduating, and the Viral Institute of Performance Architecture (VIPA), which she helped to launch at the Prague Quadrennial in 2015, intends to provide a different approach to thinking, teaching and making in architecture.

 “Winning this award has been confirmation that the idea of performance architecture had to be approached by a different type of audience first, to be further accepted by architects and the academic industry at a later stage,” said Kyveli.
 “It’s a great motivation to keep working on architecture with a different mindset and way of approaching design.”

 Kyveli will be exhibiting alongside the other award winners at the Royal British Society of Sculptors in Kensington, London from 17 March.
-You can find out more about the exhibition here.

 You can also find out more about our highly regarded Architecture courses here.